google-cloud-nightscout/google-cloud-nightscout.github.io/docs/Scratch_VM.md

 # Google Cloud Virtual Machine
 [Google Cloud Nightscout](../) >> Virtual Machine

-In this guide, we will create a free virtual machine in our [Google project](./NS_GCProject.md).
+In this guide, we will create a free virtual machine in your [Google project](./NS_GCProject.md).
 Each Google account is eligible for one free virtual machine.
 For additional assistance, a video clip on this page may be helpful.
-This process takes about 1 minute.
+This process takes about 2 minute.
 <br/>

 ---